 Over the past several years, low-cost air monitors have emerged as a monitoring tool.
 While these low-cost methods have greater degree of uncertainty than FRM and FEM designated monitors and are not used as a replacement for those professional-grade methods, they are useful for certain applications and have a potential to be cost-effective for mass deployment.
 Low-cost air quality monitors generally trade accuracy and data quality for lower cost and ease of use, represented in Figure 6-1.
 Data obtained from certain low-cost monitors is generally accurate and appropriate for purposes of determining community-level air quality, but it must be compared to more sophisticated monitors to confirm that it is relatable and is fit for the purpose it is being used for.
-These monitors can be extremely useful in promoting air quality trends and outliers, provide information about air quality between regulatory or other professional-grade monitors and be placed in locations where professional-grade monitors cannot be placed.
+These monitors can be extremely useful in promoting air quality awareness in communities.
+Low-cost sensors can also provide good comparison of air quality trends and outliers, provide information about air quality between regulatory or other professional-grade monitors and be placed in locations where professional-grade monitors cannot be placed.